Nurse Types / APRN vs NP

 RN-to-MSN bridge program – about 2 years

-After earning an MSN, candidates must complete required clinical hours and then pass a national certification exam.
-Several national accreditation organizations offer APRN certification according to nursing specialty.
+After earning an MSN, candidates must complete the clinical hours required for their specialty and then pass a national certification exam.
+Several national accreditation organizations offer APRN certifications.

-The final step is to become a licensed APRN in the intended state of practice.
-Requirements for APRN licensure vary by state, so it is best to check with the licensing agency to ensure all obligations are met.
+The final step is applying for licensure in the state where you intend to practice as an APRN.
+Requirements for APRN licensure vary by state, so check with your state’s licensing agency to ensure you’ve met all of its criteria.

 APRN and NP job and salary outlook